-The Income Tax Department has introduced various tax benefit schemes to promote the education and literacy benefit for the citizens.
-The schemes reduce the amount of taxable income and help in reducing the amount of tax payable.
+The Income Tax Department has introduced various tax benefit schemes to promote the education and literacy benefits for citizens.
+Schemes reduce taxable income and tax payable.
 The Indian government has allowed tax exemption on the tuition fee paid.
-For some of the salaries, individuals payment of education fees is part of the salary structure.
+In some industries, the deduction of education fees is incorporated in the salary structure.

 Types of fees that are eligible for reimbursement:

-- The Fee paid to use any appliance or for any aid
+- Fee paid to use any appliance or for any aid

 - Any other fee charges

-All the charges mentioned above shall be levied by the school directly to the student.
+The charges mentioned are levied by the school directly to the student.

-Other than the reimbursements mentioned above, the following other allowances can also get claimed:
+Other than these reimbursements, the following other allowances can be claimed: